Telehealth available in Idaho, Utah, and Oregon. Covered by most major insurances.

 Metformin has been shown to effectively manage and prevent weight gain from psychiatric drugs by reducing blood sugar levels and inducing insulin production.
 Several healthcare providers now prescribe metformin alongside antidepressants and antipsychotics to counteract their weight-gaining effects.

-But it may surprise you to know that metformin is in no way a psychiatric drug.
+But it may surprise you to know that metformin is not fundamentally a psychiatric drug.
 Instead, it's basically a diabetes drug designed to reduce blood sugar levels and induce insulin production in diabetic patients.
-But scientists have been studying its use in psychiatry.
+However, scientists have been studying metformin's use in psychiatry.
 And the results have been impressive so far.

 Arguably the best natural method to prevent weight gain from antidepressants is to exercise.
-You already know how 1p physical and mental health benefits you stand to gain from exercising.
+You already know the physical and mental health benefits of exercising.
 But if you've never had any reason to prioritize it, it's so worth considering at this point.

 Patients in one study were put on psychiatric medication and then taught to cut 500 calories daily and engage in physical activity.
 Over the average of 16 months, patients lost an average of 7.5 pounds.
 Some lost more, some less.